 WELLBUTRIN XL is intended for oral use only.
 The inhalation of crushed tablets or injection of dissolved bupropion has been reported, and may lead to a rapid release, faster absorption and a potential overdose.
-Seizures and/or cases of death have been reported when bupropion has been administered intra-nasally or by parenteral injection.
+Seizures and/or cases of death have been reported when bupropion has been administered intra-nasally or by parenteral injection (see 4.4 Administration).